Queen of Oz

-Queen of Oz is an upcoming British television sitcom developed by and starring Catherine Tate as the scandalous Princess Georgiana, a disgraced member of a fictional British Royal Family sent to rule Australia.
-The first series, consisting of six episodes produced by Michele Bennett and directed by Christiaan Van Vuuren, is expected to premiere on BBC One and BBC iPlayer in 2023.
+Queen of Oz is a British-Australian television sitcom developed by and starring Catherine Tate as the scandalous Queen Georgiana, a disgraced member of a fictional British royal family sent to rule Australia.
+The first series, consisting of six episodes, co-written by Tate and Jeff Gutheim, produced by Michele Bennett and directed by Christiaan Van Vuuren, premiered on BBC One and BBC iPlayer on 16 June 2023, and in Australia on ABC TV and ABC iview on 21 June 2023.
+The show was cancelled by the BBC after one series.

 Plot

-The sitcom follows Princess Georgiana (Catherine Tate), the black sheep of a fictional British Royal Family who has spent her spoilt life partying and being plastered all over the tabloids.
-In the wake of her latest scandal, the King takes the unprecedented step of abdicating his Australian throne in favour of his daughter, hoping that some real responsibilities will make her come to her senses.
+The sitcom follows Princess Georgiana (Catherine Tate), the black sheep of a fictional British royal family who has spent her spoilt life partying and being plastered all over the tabloids.
+In the wake of her latest scandal, her mother, the Queen, takes the unprecedented step of abdicating her Australian throne in favour of her daughter, hoping that some real responsibilities will make her come to her senses.